 Emri sharpened her swords for the third time today.
-The scrape, scrape, scrape of stone across the blade was pointless as they were composed of metal so rare that it had no name.
-They wouldn't get any sharper, and they would never dull.
+The scrape, scrape, scrape of stone across the blade was pointless as they were composed of metal that wouldn’t get any sharper, would never dull; a metal so rare it had no name.
 The strokes were ritual, a habit instilled in Emri from millennia ago before she was The Soulslayer, The Unmaker, and most recently: The Demonsbane.
 It was something to do while she and her sister were stuck in the mountains waiting out a storm that seemed to go on forever.

 A few weeks ago, Emri was relaxing in the Void Capital, Nihila, meditating, bathing, drinking, and training.
 Then some Timestream Seer started ranting about a vision she'd had.
 The Void Council looked into it and found evidence that a particularly powerful individual was mucking up reality.
 Now Emri was on top of a mountain, in the middle of a blizzard, looking for some mad god, who was taking his damn time to show up, and -Five Hells- she hated the cold.